jaaska-dev/website-project/README.md

 ## Description

 - This is a random website made with React.js so I could improve my skill with React.js
-- The back-end is currently missing so it's a static webpage without any proper back-end functionality.
+- The back-end is currently missing, therefore it's a static webpage without any proper back-end functionality.
 - The logos and pictures used in the website don't belong to me and I don't claim any ownership over them.

 #### Technologies